mesosphere/dcos-commons/frameworks/hdfs/docs/quick-start.md

     Status: Downloaded newer image for mesosphere/hdfs-client:2.6.4
     ```

-    By default, the client is configured to be configured to connect to an HDFS service named `{{ page.service_name }}` and no further client configuration is required.
+    By default, the client is configured to be configured to connect to an HDFS service named `{{ page.serviceName }}` and no further client configuration is required.
 If you want to configure with a different name, run this command with name (`<hdfs-name>`) specified:

     ```bash
     $ HDFS_SERVICE_NAME=<hdfs-name> ./configure-hdfs.sh